panos-stavrianos/RxSocketClient/README.md

 //or you can force the error disconnect mClient.disconnectWithError(Throwable("Something bad happend"))

-//In case you have multiple disposables you can use CompositeDisposable to add and dispose them all together disposables.clear()
+//In case you have multiple disposables, you can use CompositeDisposable to add and dispose them all together disposables.clear()
 ```